Wendystraite/jotai-logger/README.md

 #### Asynchronous Logging Configuration

-For asynchronous logging, you can fine-tune two key parameters:
+For asynchronous logging, you can fine-tune three key parameters:

 1. `transactionDebounceMs` (default: `250ms`) - Controls how transactions are grouped:
    - Higher values (e.g., `500ms`) - Group more unknown events into fewer transactions, reducing console noise